Bazooka (chewing gum): History

-Bazooka bubble gum is sold in many countries, often with Bazooka Joe comic strips translated to the local language.
+Bazooka bubble gum has been sold in many countries starting in the 1960s, often with Bazooka Joe comic strips translated to the local language.
 Bazooka gum is sold in Canada with cartoons in both English and French, depending upon the city.
 In Israel, it is manufactured under license by Elite in the company's factory in Nof HaGalil; the cartoons are written in Hebrew.

 In Spain, it was sold under the name "Chicle Bazoka" (with only one "o") starting in the mid-1960s and featuring the Bazooka Joe strips.
 One of the publicity slogans was "Chicle bazoka, siempre en la boca" (Bazooka gum, always in the mouth).
 Rhymes were a popular publicity trick at the time.

 In 2012, Bazooka Candy Brands announced they would no longer include comics, instead using brain-teasing puzzle wrappers in an attempt to modernize the brand.

 In Argentina, sales continue with the comics in Spanish using the name "Yo amo Bazooka" (I love Bazooka).
 Topps lists all information about all of its Bazooka Candy brands through its website Candymania.

 In April 2019, the company announced the launch of the Bazooka Throwback pack.

+In December 2022, the brand celebrated its 75th anniversary and released a 16-minute documentary film titled Bazooka Bubble Gum Turns 75.